jbelelieu/atos/docs/index.md

   - **Status**: this controls the "state" of the task.
 Each status can be consider "open" or "complete", as well as "billable" or "not billable".
 For example, you can set a "Rejected" status to be considered "complete" but it won't be billed to the client.
 (See "Settings")
 - **Invoices**: an invoice is the final output of a collection.
 When you generate an invoice, any task in the collection being invoiced with a status set to "billable" and "complete" will be included and billed according to the task's rate type.
 - **Taxes**: Tax year covered by ATOS.
 Each tax year can have different filing strategies and regions.
+  - **Money Set Aside**: During the months between estimated tax payments being due, this allow you to track where you are keeping that money.
+For example, your savings account or a stock.
   - **Tax Deduction**: Any amount that comes directly out of your base income to figure out your taxable income.
 For example, the US Federal standard deduction.
   - **Tax Adjustment**: Any income outside of ATOS that will add to your total taxable income.
 For example, capital gains taxes of 15% on $5,000 in stock earnings.